harezaj/formulaone-data-ingestion/README.md

    - **Storage Integration:** Handles access to external storage.
    - **Stream:** Monitors changes in staging tables.
    - **Task:** Schedules and runs data processing jobs.

+3. **Terraform**
+   - **Infrastructure as Code:** Terraform is used to manage all Snowflake resources, including stages, Snowpipe, streams, and file formats.
+This ensures a consistent and reproducible setup for Snowflake infrastructure.

 ## Brief Overview